Week Beginning Monday 8th December 2025

 Upcoming Events/Dates for your Diary:

 Last Day of Term – Christmas Party Morning – Tuesday 16th December – no afternoon school this day –all children invited whether it is their day or not.
-More details to follow nearer the time.

 First Day of Spring Term – Monday 5th January 2025